Non-Markovianity-based ultrasensitive parameter estimation: Simulation results

-From here on, let us focus on the channel $\Phi_0^t$.
-The channel $\Phi_1^t$ is handled in a similar fashion.
-To visualize the memory effects and their dependency on $\Delta x$, we have plotted the trace distance dynamics of the state pair $\Phi_0^t(|\pm\rangle\langle\pm|)$ in Fig.~\ref{dtr} with different values of $\Delta x$.
-With the example parameters, we see a sudden emergence of non-Markovian memory effects around $\Delta x=5070\text{ nm}$.
-However, in Fig.~\ref{dtr} we also have $P_0<0.01$, which means that the memory effects are extremely hard to measure.
+To visualize the memory effects and their dependency on $\Delta x$, we have plotted the trace-distance dynamics of the state pair $\Phi_0^t(|\pm\rangle\langle\pm|)$, with $|\pm\rangle=(|H\rangle\pm|V\rangle)/\sqrt{2}$, in Fig.~\ref{dtr} for different values of $\Delta x$.
+With the example parameters, we see a sudden emergence of non-Markovian memory effects just $\pm5$ nm around $\Delta x=5.07$ $\upmu$m, which indicates high sensitivity.
+However, in Fig.~\ref{dtr} we also have $P_0<0.01$, which means that the memory effects can be demanding to measure due to low signal.

-Fig.~\ref{p_blp}---with Fig.~\ref{p_blp}(e) corresponding to Fig.~\ref{dtr}---better illustrates the interplay of $P_0$ and $\mathcal{N}(\Phi_0^t)$.
-The path probability $P_0$ oscillates with a frequency determined by $\mu$ and approaches 1/2 with a damping rate determined by $\sigma$.
-Interestingly, the BLP-non-Markovianity $\mathcal{N}(\Phi_0^t)$---which is evaluated numerically in Fig.~\ref{p_blp}---peaks at the local minima of $P_0$.
-Similarly, $\mathcal{N}(\Phi_1^t)$ peaks at the local minima (maxima) of $P_1$ ($P_0$).
+Fig.~\ref{p_blp}---with Fig.~\ref{p_blp}(e) corresponding to Fig.~\ref{dtr}---better illustrates the interplay of $P_n$ and $\mathcal{N}(\Phi_n^t)$.
+The path probabilities $P_n$ oscillate with a frequency determined by $\mu$ and approach 1/2 with a damping rate determined by $\sigma$.
+Interestingly, the BLP-non-Markovianities $\mathcal{N}(\Phi_n^t)$---which are evaluated numerically in Fig.~\ref{p_blp}---peak at the local minima of $P_n$.
 With small values of $\Delta x$, the peaks are very narrow and do not overlap.
-This enables the M+M, M+nM, and nM+M combinations of the channels.
-As the peaks become wider and wider with increasing $\Delta x$, they both approach the constant value of 1/2 and, when overlapping, make both of the channels non-Markovian (nM+nM).
+That is, both channels can be Markovian simultaneously or only one of them non-Markovian.
+As the peaks become wider and wider with increasing $\Delta x$, they both approach the constant value of 1/2 and, when overlapping, make both of the channels non-Markovian.
+Although the $\mathcal{N}(\Phi_n^t)$-peaks become wider, they are always much narrower than the corresponding $P_n$-dips.
+Thus, the memory effects would seem to provide a much more sensitive method to estimate $\Delta x$.